microsoft/StoreBroker/Documentation/USAGE.md

 > documentation describes how you can avoid having to always re-download the telemetry assemblies
 > in the future.

-We request that you always leave the telemetry feature enabled, but a situation may arise where it must be disabled for some reason.
+We recommend that you always leave the telemetry feature enabled, but a situation may arise where it must be disabled for some reason.
 In this scenario, you can disable telemetry by setting the following global variable: